MarieRoald/ICASSP20/README.md

 ![Component 2](component_2.gif)

 ## Code used
 Three toolboxes were used during this project, [TensorKit](https://github.com/marieroald/tensorkit), a Python library for tensor decompositions.
-[TensorKit Tools](https://github.com/marieroald/tensorkit_tools), an (undocumented) library to run large scale experiments with TensorKit and [SynTen](https://github.com/marieroald/synten), the simulation library developed for this paper.
+[SynTen](https://github.com/marieroald/synten), the simulation library developed for this paper and its dependency, [TensorKit Tools](https://github.com/marieroald/tensorkit_tools), an (undocumented) library to run large scale experiments with TensorKit.
 Additionally, the code used to generate the figures is available [here](https://github.com/marieroald/plottools).

+**Commits:**
+The following commits can be used to replicate the findings in this paper

+ * TensorKit: 82462e2bdf2add038ec6489cd1c493c0a44215c5
+ * TensorKit Tools: 10b5581e501982263c1aaa8739befdbc106fe683
+ * SynTen: 93dfe8be3d4fa0e38bb0008422ee182c1c10bfea